Rilwan-Adewoyin/Rilwan-Adewoyin.github.io-old/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a passionate researcher focused on natural language processing, probabilistic neural networks, and reinforcement learning.
-Currently, I'm pursuing my PhD in Computer Science at the University of Warwick, where I work on controllable natural language generators, probabilistic neural methods for sequential data exhibiting skewed distributive patterns, and transformer-based reinforcement learning.
+Currently, I'm pursuing my PhD in Computer Science at the University of Warwick, where I work on controllable natural language generators, probabilistic neural networks for sequential data exhibiting skewed distributive patterns, and transformer-based reinforcement learning.
+My main supervisors are Prof. [Yulan He](https://www.turing.ac.uk/people/researchers/yulan-he) (Uni.
+Warwick). and [Prof. Ritabrata Dutta](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/dutta/) (Uni.
+Warwick).

 Before starting my PhD, I obtained an MSc in Statistics from the University of Warwick and a BSc in Mathematics from the London School of Economics.